Last updated on July 7th, 2023 at 09:41 am

 If you find that the red marks start occurring after a few weeks of using a mask, bacteria is almost certainly the cause.
 So the solution is simple; daily mask cleaning should keep bacteria to a minimum.
 Using a pack of CPAP mask wipes makes it simple to keep your mask clean.

 However, while this will remove the majority of dirt and bacteria, some will remain in the pockets described above, particularly as the mask gets older and the pockets increase in size and number.
-Even a visibly clean mask can be home to thousands of bacteria, and the red marks can remain despite thorough cleaning.

 The only way to kill bacteria entirely is to sanitise the equipment using a device such as the SoClean 2 CPAP Sanitiser.
 The device kills 99% of bacteria; even those tucked away out of reach of even the most thorough cleaning.